scolapicchioni/blazor/Lab15/readme.md

 Let's add the `Latitude` and `Longitude` properties to the `Photo` table in our database

-- In the `PhotoSharingApplication.Shared.Core` project, under the `Entities` folder, open the `Photo` class
+- In the `PhotoSharingApplication.Shared` project, under the `Entities` folder, open the `Photo` class
 - Add a `Latitude` and a `Longitude` property of type `double`

 ```cs